stanford-futuredata/macrobase/docs/source/sql/workshop.md

 ### Your turn

-There's plenty more to explore in this dataset!  metrics.
-Try writing a few queries using the `DIFF` and `SPLIT` operators to analyze the "added" and "delta" columns; are there any interesting outliers that you can find?
+There's plenty more to explore in this dataset!
+For example, try writing a few queries using the `DIFF` and `SPLIT` operators to analyze the "added" and "delta" metrics, which we haven't done yet.
+Are there any interesting outliers that you can find?

 Here's a sample query to get you started: